-With four points for every $1 spent on gas, groceries, restaurants, and entertainment, the Scotiabank Gold American Express consistently ranks as one of the best travel rewards cards in Canada.
-The 15,000 bonus you get for spending $1,000 in everyday purchases in the first three months has a value of $150 (100 Scotia Rewards points = $1 when redeemed for travel), including flights, hotels, car rentals, cruises, vacation packages.
+With four points for every $1 spent on gas, groceries, restaurants, and entertainment, the Scotiabank Gold American Express consistently ranks as one of the best travel rewards cards in Canada for racking up points on everyday purchases.
+The 15,000 welcome bonus you get for spending $1,000 in the first three months has a value of $150 (100 Scotia Rewards points = $1 when redeemed for travel), including flights, hotels, car rentals, cruises, vacation packages.
 Points can also be redeemed for gift cards and merchandise from retailers such as Apple and Best Buy.

 When booking your travel, you can choose to use Scotia Rewards’ full-service travel agency, or charge your travel expenses to your card and redeem points later to cover the costs.
 There are no restrictions for redeeming travel — you can book anywhere, anytime, and use points to cover all taxes and fees.
-There are several additional benefits including comprehensive travel insurance, concierge service, Priority Pass membership (renewed annually), price protection, and much more.
+There are several additional benefits including comprehensive travel insurance, concierge service, 30% off a Priority Pass membership (USD$32 fee also applies per visit), price protection, and much more.